 Take advantage of this special Citylife offer: 10% off costumes at Fiestas Paco!

 6. Day of the Dead Exhibition

-Casa de Mexico is a center dedicated to sharing the beautiful are and culture of Mexico.
-This year they will bring back their breathtaking exhibition on Dia de Muertos which will allow visitors an insider look at this ancient tradition.
-The main showpiece, the alter of the dead can be seen from the center’s large vestibule, but you’ll want to get tickets and an audio guide to truly see the secrets that this expo holds.
+Casa de Mexico is a center dedicated to sharing the beautiful history and culture of Mexico.
+This year, the museum will bring back their breathtaking Dia de los Muertos exhibit, which will allow visitors an inside look at this ancient tradition.
+The main showpiece, the altar of the dead, can be seen from the center’s large vestibule, but you’ll want to get tickets and an audio guide to fully immerse yourself in the secrets that this expo holds.

 7. Casa de los Horrores: Aranjuez